Things that Would Happen if the Earth Was Actually Flat

 4 Anyone living on it would suffocate

-The way that the atmosphere would be pulled to the centre of the flat Earth would mean that the air would get thinner and thinner as you moved away from the centre.
-At the centre of the disk, the air pressure would be too high to breathe normally, at the edge, there'd be no air anyway.
+The way that the atmosphere would be pulled to the center of the flat Earth would mean that the air would get thinner and thinner as you moved away from the center.
+At the center of the disk, the air pressure would be too high to breathe normally.
+At the edge, there'd be no air anyway.
 We'd all, at least in principle, have to live in a narrow ring where it is just right.

 But that isn't all.
-We owe our existence on a spherical Earth to the dynamo effect of its core, which creates a magnetic field which shields the planet from harmful ionising solar radiation.
+We owe our existence on a spherical Earth to the dynamo effect of its core, which creates a magnetic field that shields the planet from harmful ionizing solar radiation.
 For an Earth with no core, this protective field would be non-existent, and the solar winds would strip away the Earth's atmosphere, leaving virtually no air at all.

 5 Time zones wouldn't exist